 - Assisted with the establishment of numerous community joint venture partnerships to take advantage of economic opportunities and entering into agreements with corporations for training and large-scale work contracts.
 Including:

-Assisted with the negotiation of a $1 million Settling Pond Contract with Golden Bear Mine and a $5 million Open Pit Mining Contract with Golden Bear Mine and the re-negotiation of an open pit contract worth $9.5 million over 2 years with Golden Bear.
+- Assisted with the negotiation of a $1 million Settling Pond Contract with Golden Bear Mine

-Hospital developed in Cassiar B.C. and Dease Lake and assisted Community Corporation obtain a $3.4 million dollar contract to build and maintain the hospital.
+- Developed Hospital in Cassiar B.C. and Dease Lake and assisted Community Corporation to obtain a $3.4 million dollar contract to build and maintain the hospital.

 - Negotiation of a 20 year/$46 million contract with BC Hydro.
 First Native owned IPP project in BC.